The Best Old-School Drive-in Theaters Around the U.S.

 Monetta, South Carolina

 In the late ’90s, when it looked like Hull’s would be forced to close, local moviegoers formed a non-profit group -- the Hull’s Angels -- and raised $75,000 to purchase the business.
 It became the world’s first movie theater designated as a non-profit, and continues to be run by a mix of paid staff and Hull’s Angels volunteers.
 It takes about a dozen people to operate the drive-in on any given night -- some running the projector, some at concessions, some selling merch at the “Angel Booth.”
-The theater successfully digitized about a decade ago, and stays open unless there’s a tornado or other particularly angry weather.
+The theater successfully digitized about a decade ago, and has reopened for business... unless there’s a tornado or other particularly angry weather.

 Claim to fame: Classic cars and classic movies